zoonk/handbook/how-we-work/how-to-use-github.md

 GitHub will show you all changes you made.
 Please, review them before opening your pull request.
 If everything is correct, do the following steps:

-- Add a descriptive title for your changes.
-If it involves a task, you can use the task name and ID (i.e. `42: Add a GitHub tutorial`).
+- Add a descriptive title for your changes, starting with the section you're updating (i.e. `How we work: Update instructions for deleting a file`).
 - Describe the changes you made and add any comments that may be relevant to explain your changes.
 - If your pull request is related to a task, make sure to use the keyword `Closes #42` where `42` is the task ID.
 This will close that task once your pull request is published to `main`.